-Under Section 115.38(2) of the state statutes, school boards are required to notify, by January 1, the parent(s)/guardian(s) of each student enrolled in the district of their right to request a school and school district performance report.
+Under Section 115.38(2) of the state statutes, school boards are required to notify, by January 1, the parents/guardian of each student enrolled in the district of their right to request a school and school district performance report.
 The report must be distributed to those parents/guardians who request it by May 1 of each year.
 In addition, each public school that maintains an internet site is required to prominently display a link to the school's accountability report on the home page within 30 days after the DPI published the accountability report.

 The School District of Beloit, through the Department of Public Instruction (DPI), provides data covering academic performance, state testing results and other student performance and participation data.
-This information can be found on the Wisconsin Department of Public Instruction's web site at: https://apps2.dpi.wi.gov/sdpr/spr.action and on the district website.
+This information can be found on the Wisconsin Department of Public Instruction's web site.